 With so many things to do in Victoria, the hardest part is deciding what to do first!
 You will want to incorporate some of the main attractions such as these Victoria landmarks into your itinerary for sure but I’m pretty certain you’ll want to do more than that!

 Whether you are super chill and want to explore the city on foot (downtown Victoria) or get your heart racing with an invigorating activity like windsurfing, Victoria has it all!
 And of course, we have world-class shopping too!

-West Coaster’s love to get outside to explore our natural surroundings as much as possible and we’ve got some great places to do just that.
+West Coaster’s love to get outside and explore our natural surroundings as much as possible and we’ve got some great places to do just that.
 One of my absolute favourites is the Esquimalt Lagoon – a serene area located in Colwood, very close to Hatley Castle and Fort Rodd Hill and Fisgard Lighthouse national historic sites.
 With a protected bird sanctuary on one side of Ocean Boulevard and the open ocean on the other, it is a place to awaken the soul.
 Search among the log strewn beach and you may even find a painted rock!

 Some of my other favourite places to walk are:

 The City of Langford is not usually on people’s list when they think of beautiful places to walk, but a trip to one of their 3 small local lakes – Langford Lake, Glen Lake and Florence Lake - may have you thinking differently.

 Maybe you weren’t thinking of an ocean-front walk or under the canopy of towering trees.
 Urban walking is very do-able in downtown Victoria.
 It is flat and compact and there are lots of sights to see.
-If you like history and architecture, a walking tour of churches in Victoria should be considered.
+If you like history and architecture, a walking tour of churches in Victoria should be considered or one of the extremely popular food tours!

 The very best way to see all the cute squares and alleys and funky shops of Victoria is on foot.
 But for many reasons, sometimes that’s just not possible (like blisters from all the walking you did the day before!)